AstroMined/debtonator/docs/active_context.md

 # Active Context: Debtonator

 ## Current Focus
 Implementing API endpoints and business logic for the bill and cashflow management system.
-Database schema has been implemented with all necessary models, relationships, and indexes.
+Core bills API endpoints have been implemented, and we're moving on to income and cashflow endpoints.

 ## Recent Analysis